 Honors Contracts give program members who cannot fit Honors Courses into their schedule the opportunity for academic work in the Honors Program.
 Honors Contracts give you the unique opportunity to work one-on-one with your professors on personally designed projects which complement the regular work in the course.
 Honors Contracts take about 25 extra hours of work.

-- Honors Contract Information
+- Honors Contract Information - Spring 2020

-- Sample Honors Contract Proposal Cover Sheet
+- Honors Contract Proposal Cover Sheet -Spring 2020

 - Honors Professor FAQs

 Automatic Honors Courses are those which, due to their intensive nature, give students "automatic" honors credit towards their Honors Scholar requirements without any additional work beyond the course's assignments.
 The Automatic Courses are Biological Science 20 and 21; Chemistry 28 and 29; Math 230, 240 and 250; Physics 40, 41 and 42; and Registered Nursing 22, 26, 31, and 26.
 These courses do NOT appear as Honors Courses on transcripts.